 - Open ArcGIS Pro.

 - Open a scene.
-To open a scene so the results of the tool can be rendered in 3D, go to the Insert tab, click New Map, and choose New Scene.
+To open a scene so the results of the tool can be rendered in 3D, go to the Insert tab, click New Map, and choose a new scene.

-- Access the Utilities toolset, which is located in the Space Time Pattern Mining toolbox, and open the Visualize Space Time Cube in 3D tool.
+- Open the Visualize Space Time Cube in 3D tool.

-- First choose a Cube Variable to explore.
-After Create Space Time Cube By Aggregating Points has been run, variables stored in the cube will include Count as well as any Summary Fields that you chose to aggregate when creating the cube.
+- Choose a Cube Variable to explore.
+After Create Space Time Cube By Aggregating Points or Create Space Time Cube From Defined Locations has been run, variables stored in the cube will include Count as well as any Summary Fields or Variables that you chose to aggregate when creating the cube.

-- Next choose a Display Theme for the Cube Variable chosen.
-The Value option will allow you to see the raw numbers associated with aggregation.
-You will also have the option of visualizing Hot and cold spot results if you have run Emerging Hot Spot Analysis and Cluster and outlier results if you have run Local Outlier Analysis on that particular variable.
-Summary variables will also have the option of visualizing the Estimated bins so you can see exactly which bins were filled in based on your decisions in Create Space Time Cube By Aggregating Points.
+- Choose a Display Theme for the Cube Variable chosen.
+The Value option allows you to see the raw numbers associated with aggregation.
+You also have the option of visualizing Hot and cold spot results if you have run Emerging Hot Spot Analysis and Cluster and outlier results if you have run Local Outlier Analysis on that particular variable.
+Summary variables also give you the option to display the Estimated bins so you can see exactly which bins were filled in based on your decisions when you created the cube.

-- Finally, choose where to save the Output Space Time Cube Features and Run the tool.
+- Choose where to save the Output Features and click Run.

 The 3D space-time cube can be further explored using the time slider.
-The steps to utilize the time slider are as follows:
+To use the time slider, complete the following steps:

-- From the Contents pane, double click the output of the Visualize Space Time Cube in 3D and choose Time.
+- In the Contents pane, double-click the output of the Visualize Space Time Cube in 3D tool and choose Time.

 - Set Layer Time to Each feature has start and end time fields.
-The Start Time Field and End Time Field will automatically populate and the Time Extent will be automatically calculated.
+Start Time Field and End Time Field automatically populate, and Time Extent is automatically calculated.
 Click OK.

-- Navigate to the Time tab and enter a Span of 0.
-Uncheck the Use Time Span option and set the Step Interval to the Time Step Interval of the Input Space Time Cube.
+- Click the Time tab and set Span to 0.
+Uncheck the Use Time Span check box and set Step Interval to the Time Step Interval of the Input Space Time Cube.

-- Enable time by clicking the clock icon to the left of the time slider and use the arrows or play button to explore the results in your space-time cube.
+- Enable time by clicking the time button to the left of the time slider and use the arrows or play button to explore the results in your space-time cube.

 Visualizing the Space Time Cube in 2D

-- Access the Utilities toolset, which is located in the Space Time Pattern Mining toolbox, and open the Visualize Space Time Cube in 2D tool.
+- Open the Visualize Space Time Cube in 2D tool.

-- First choose a Cube Variable to explore.
-After Create Space Time Cube By Aggregating Points has been run, variables stored in the cube will include Count, as well as any Summary Fields that you chose to aggregate when creating the cube.
+- Choose a Cube Variable to explore.
+After the cube has been created, variables stored in the cube include Count, as well as any Summary Fields or Variables that you chose to aggregate when creating the cube.

-- Choose where to save the Output Features and Run the tool.
+- Choose where to save the Output Features and click Run.